The Rhopoint IQ combines four appearance measuring instruments into one gloss meter size unit.

 The most appropriate angle should be selected dependent on the glossiness of the sample surface.

-Using the correct measurement geometry increases resolution and improves the correlation of results with the human perception of quality.
+Using the correct measurement geometry increases resolution and improves the correlation of results with human perception of quality.

 How to determine the best angle